Together, we’ll explore healing, confidence, and self-expression through language and poetry.

 who am I?

 I call Spain and Ireland home.
-Spanish is my mother tongue, and English is the language I currently express myself better in, but they don’t tell the whole story, and certainly, they don’t exist in different boxes.
+Spanish is my mother tongue, and English is the language in which I currently express myself better, but they don’t tell the whole story, and indeed, they don’t exist in different boxes.

 I am an introverted, multi-passionate person, and I panic whenever I have to give my “elevator pitch”.
 I am a human, and as such, who I am and what I do, do not fit in a box nor are static.
 But for clarity and connection’s sake, I work with languages, mostly Spanish.
 I write multilingual poetry and essays.
 I love dancing, moving my body and being in nature.